WebOfTrust/keridoc/docs/01_intro/intro.md

 We aim to document everything related to **KERI, ACDC and CESR** and alike.
 To let autonomic identifiers florish.

+AND HENK TESTED GITHUB.COM FRONT-END EDITING FOR CARLY

 ## WebofTrust Concepts, Terminology and Education

 [WebofTrust WOT-terms](https://github.com/WebOfTrustkeridoc/)\